Happy new year everyone. Te Pou offices are now open for 2021.

 Skills Matter funding covers all course fees.
 Health professionals on the programme receive:

-Some travel and accommodation assistance is available for those who work 100km or more away from the nearest Skills Matter funded provider.
-However this might not meet all travel and accommodation costs and this should be considered before applying.
+A travel and accommodation assistance grant is available for nurses who work 100km or more away from the nearest Skills Matter funded provider.
+However, this might not meet all of the nurse’s travel and accommodation costs and this should be considered before applying.